iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

   <br/>

-## Moderan App Installation
+## Cargoson App Installation
-Open **Extension Management** and check if extension named ‘Moderan’ is installed.
+Open **Extension Management** and check if extension named ‘Cargoson’ is installed.
 If not, please find and install it from AppSource or contact BCS Itera AS.

 ## Menu